szwacz/electron-boilerplate/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

-All packaging actions are handled by [electron-builder](https://github.com/electron-userland/electron-builder) module.
-See docs of that tool if you want to customize something.
+All packaging actions are handled by [electron-builder](https://github.com/electron-userland/electron-builder).
+See docs of this tool if you want to customize something.

 # License